 A binding agreement is not required prior to notification.
 Parties can file a notification on the basis of a less formal agreement such as a letter of intent or memorandum of understanding.
-Furthermore, the JFTC normally accepts filings without less formal agreements but may request draft agreements or other documents that indicate that the parties have a good faith intention to consummate the transaction.
+Furthermore, the JFTC normally accepts filings without less formal agreements but may request draft agreements or other documents that indicate that the parties have a good faith intention to consummate the transaction, if the parties submit signed agreements after the execution of such agreements.